Data Privacy (Fall 2026)

 Course overview

 How can we use data to build useful systems without exposing the people behind the data?
-This course introduces the core ideas of modern data privacy through concrete attacks, practical defenses, and hands-on labs.
+This course introduces the core ideas of modern data privacy through concrete attacks, practical defenses, and hands-on system audits.

 The course is designed for advanced undergraduates.
 We will start with privacy failures that students can observe directly, then build toward differential privacy, privacy-aware machine learning, and privacy-enhancing technologies such as MPC, HE, TEE, and network privacy tools.
 The emphasis is on technical understanding, experimental reasoning, and clear communication rather than graduate-level novelty.